 Silver Jubilee Cup Winners

-Marmalade Lane, (the co-housing scheme in Orchard Park, north of Cambridge City Centre, which has already won many awards), won two Excellence in Planning awards at the Royal Town Planning Institution (RTPI) awards in April 2020, as well as the prestigious silver Jubilee Cup, pictured, for being overall winner.
+Marmalade Lane, (the co-housing scheme in Orchard Park, north of Cambridge City Centre, which has already won many awards), won two Excellence in Planning awards at the Royal Town Planning Institution (RTPI) awards in April 2020, as well as the prestigious silver Jubilee Cup, (pictured below), for being overall winner.

 The RTPI Awards for Planning Excellence are the most established and respected awards in the UK planning industry.
 Running for over 40 years, they celebrate exceptional examples of planning and place-making; the contribution that built environment professionals make to society.